iron3oxide/fletched/README.md

     view_class = CounterView
 ```

+You can also easily write your own auth decorator,
+all it has to do is define a function that returns a bool
+and set the `auth_func` attribute
+of the ViewBuilder class it wraps to that function.

 ### Aggregating ViewBuilder classes

 Somewhere in your project, you will have to import all ViewBuilder classes